 Microgeneration Certification Scheme

-The Microgeneration Certification Scheme (MCS) was introduced by the Department of Energy and Climate Change (now part of the Department for Business, Energy & Industrial Strategy (BEIS)) to help consumers and companies reduce energy consumption through the use of microgeneration technologies used to produce electricity and heat from renewable sources.
+The Microgeneration Certification Scheme (MCS) was introduced by the Department of Energy and Climate Change (now part of the Department for Business, Energy & Industrial Strategy) to help consumers and companies reduce energy consumption through the use of microgeneration technologies used to produce electricity and heat from renewable sources.

-MCS is also linked to the Government’s financial incentives, which include the Feed-in Tariff and the Renewable Heat Incentive.
-The MCS provides consumers with a guarantee that the products and installers they select meet the high standards to be eligible to receive a grant or financial incentive.
+MCS is also linked to the Government’s Boiler Upgrade Scheme.
+MCS provides consumers with a guarantee that the products and installers they select meet the high standards to be eligible to receive a grant or financial incentive.

-For plumbing and heating companies to install microgeneration technologies they must become certified MCS installers through a certification body such as APHC Certification Ltd.
+For plumbing and heating companies to install microgeneration technologies they must become certified MCS installers through a certification body such as APHC.

 Plumbing and heating companies can join the scheme provided they meet the scheme requirements as outlined in the scheme documents, available to download below.

-Following completion of the initial application form, the assessment process comprises of:
+Following completion of the initial application form, the assessment process has two parts:

 1. Desktop evaluation of the company management system.
-This part is a pre-check to confirm company readiness for its assessment under the scheme.
-Information on company procedures is provided to APHC Certification Ltd. for a desktop evaluation which takes place at our premises.
+A pre-check to confirm company readiness for its assessment under the scheme.
+Information on company procedures will need to be provided via email for us to conduct our online evaluation.

-3. On-site assessment of installed work areas.
-This part assesses competence to install each of the technical work areas against the MIS 3001 (for solar heating), MIS 3004 (for woody biomass) and MIS 3005 (for heat pumps) standards that form the company’s application under the scheme.
+2. On-site assessment of installed work areas.
+You will be assessed on your competence to install each of the technical work areas you have applied for against the MIS 3001 (for solar heating), MIS 3004 (for woody biomass) and MIS 3005 (for heat pumps) standards.
 The company will need to show one example of an installation for each work area it wishes to be certified to install.

-Once approved, companies will be registered with the Microgeneration Certification Scheme (www.microgenerationcertification.org)* and then have the ability to install and certify a range of permitted microgeneration work areas.
+Once approved, companies will be registered with the Microgeneration Certification Scheme (www.mcscertified.com)* and then have the ability to install and certify a range of permitted microgeneration work areas whilst providing customers access to BUS funding.
+Members also benefit from access to the range of free and discounted business support services – click here.

 *Please note that there is an annual registration fee for this which APHC Certification Ltd. will collect on behalf of the Government MCS License Holder.